 10. Commanding leadership style

 However, long-term usage of this style can leave group members feeling as though they have very little say or influence in the group’s direction and goals.
-In many business models, this will undercut morale and job satisfaction.
+In many business models, this will undercut morale and sense of job fulfillment.
 You want your employees to be raving fans of your company, and to achieve this, you need to treat them with respect and offer a listening ear.